Coping with a Breakup or Divorce

 Keep laughing.
 Try to inject humor and play into your life and the lives of your children as much as you can; it can relieve stress and give you all a break from sadness and anger.

 See a therapist.
-If you are feeling intense anger, fear, grief, shame, or guilt, find a professional to help you work through those feelings.
+If you are feeling intense anger, fear, grief, shame, or guilt, find a therapist—either in person or through an online therapy platform—to help you work through those feelings.

 Take it somewhere else.
 Never argue in front of your children, whether it’s in person or over the phone.
 Ask your ex to talk another time, or drop the conversation altogether.